 Photo courtesy of Panorama Mountain Resort

 Want to explore the high alpine?
 Toby Creek Adventures (in the village of Panorama Mountain Resort) offers one, two, three and full day snowmobile adventures.
 Follow the leader through groomed scenic trails next to old growth forests, pass by a spectacular frozen waterfall to their alpine cabin and warm up by the roaring fire.

 The Hoodoo hike (near Fairmont Hot Springs) offers stunning views of the Columbia River Valley south towards Canal Flats, plus the Canadian Rocky and Purcell mountains.
 The easy 2-km trek is open year-round, access via the Westside Road that offers great views of Lake Windermere (from above).

 The Hoodoos near Fairmont Hot Springs, photo by Kari Medig

 Invermere offers fine contemporary and traditional crafts in pottery, glass, fiber, metal, photography and fine art.
 With over 20 artisans, be sure to visit the local shops.

 There’s always something yummy to savour near The Whiteway in Invermere.
-Enjoy a freshly brewed coffee (Kick Ass is a local favourite) with a delicious Quinoa cupcake at the Kicking Horse Café; is it the stacked home-made sandwiches with cauliflower cheddar soup from the Blue Dog Café, or relax with fine dining at the Birchwood restaurant.
-There are lots of options and choices!
+Enjoy stacked home-made sandwiches with cauliflower cheddar soup from the Blue Dog Café, or relax with fine dining at the Birchwood restaurant, or explore the legend (unique cocktails and delicious food creations) at the ULLR Bar.
+There are lots of foodie options and choices!

 The Whiteway from above near Windermere, photo by RipTide Studio